lazydoozer/prewave/README.md

    &emsp; a.
 Convert to lowercase for case-insensitive processing
    &emsp; b.
 Ensure only unique terms are made available for processing
    &emsp; c. if KeepOrder is not requried
       &emsp; &emsp; &emsp; i.
-Splits the wuery term's text into individual words by space
+Split the query term's text into individual words by space
       &emsp; &emsp; &emsp; ii. convert to lowercase for case-insensitive processing
       &emsp; &emsp; &emsp; iii.
 Ensure only unique terms that have been split are made available for processing
 3. Retrieve the prewave test alerts from the HTTP API